-From time to time, we may sell certain lots or land parcels to other homebuilders, developers or investors if we buy larger parcels of land or land with commercial tracks that provide better all-in pricing.
-As a result of such sales, we recognized land closing revenue of \$61.2 million and \$25.2 million for the years ending December 31, 2022 and 2021, respectively.
-We recognized land closing profit of \$11.6 million in 2022, compared to a loss of \$1.1 million in 2021.
-The loss recognized in 2021 includes impairment charges of \$2.0 million.
+From time to time, we may sell certain lots or land parcels to other homebuilders, developers or investors if we feel the sale will provide a greater economic benefit to us than continuing home construction or where we are looking to diversify our land positions in a specific geography or divest of assets that no longer align with our strategy.
+As a result of such sales, we recognized land closing revenue and gross profit of \$56.2 million and \$4.4 million, respectively, for the year ending December 31, 2023, and \$61.2 million and \$11.6 million, respectively, for the year ending December 31, 2022.